amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 ![](./images/apply-translation-task-all.png)

 Once confirmed, you can follow the progress of the translations.
-This is particulary useful if you have many items to translate.
+This is particularly useful if you have many items to translate.

 ![](./images/apply-translation-task-all-progress.png)